calvinzhoufeng/gcp-vms-sleep/README.md

-# The code is to enhance the existing function described in https://cloud.google.com/scheduler/docs/scheduling-instances-with-cloud-scheduler
+# The code is to enhance the existing function Scheduling Compute Instances with Cloud Scheduler

 Below is the original README of the sample code, it also includes the instruction